zalyoung/gitlab-handbook/content/handbook/enterprise-data/platform/dbt-guide.md

 ### General

 - Model names should be as obvious as possible and should use full words where possible, e.g. `accounts` instead of `accts`.
+Avoid using [aliases](https://docs.getdbt.com/docs/build/custom-aliases) unless absolutely necessary.
+Table names in the warehouse should match the dbt model names to maintain clarity, consistency, and ease of debugging.
+If an alias is required, document the rationale clearly in the model's description.

 - Documenting and testing new data models is a part of the process of creating them.
 A new dbt model is not complete without tests and documentation.